trdthien/coding-challenges/roles/senior-php.md

 * delete a product

 #### Authentication
-Any authenticated user to create, update, or delete a product.
+Any authenticated user can create, update, or delete a product.
 No authentication is required to retrieve or list.

 #### Data
 > All entities should have timestamp fields (created_at, and modified_at)